-230 Eventually, we performed a validation of the map LMI - Version 3 (Figure 2b).
-First, the area percentages of all the unique 231 descriptions within each class were computed and sorted in descending order.
-Then, within each lithological class, all the 232 unique descriptions summing to a total area of 90% of that class were inspected for possible inconsistencies, by comparing 233 and verifying the assigned lithology with the original description in the field NAME.
-The total area validated corresponds to 234 271,651.56 km2, which represents ~90% of the Italian territory and includes 1,702 different geological descriptions.
-For each 235 lithological class, polygons of a very small size, between 0.05% and 0.8% of the area of the lithological class itself, were 236 validated (Table 3).
-The remaining 10% of the total area of each lithological class, which consists of 4,632 records associated 237 with negligible percentage values of the area (on average 0,06% of the total area of each class), was not checked.
-It is worth 238 noting (Table 3) that the Carbonate rocks class (Cr) accounts for most of the descriptions (1,155), followed by Unconsolidated 239 clastic rocks (Ucr), Alluvial and marine deposits (Al) and Siliciclastic sedimentary rocks (Ssr) which include 856, 583 and 560 240 descriptions respectively.
-However, the areal extent of these four classes (the most represented on the territory) does not reflect 241 the number of descriptions, as the most extensive class is Al (75,424.36 km2), followed by Ucr (45,764.12 km2) and then Cr

-242 and Ssr (45,329.81 km2 and 34,099.68 km2, respectively).
+230 231 and verifying the assigned lithology with the original description in the field NAME.
+The total area validated corresponds to 232 271,651.56 km2, which represents ~90% of the Italian territory and includes 1,702 different geological descriptions.
+For each 233 lithological class, polygons of a very small size, between 0.05% and 0.8% of the area of the lithological class itself, were 234 validated (Table 3).
+The remaining 10% of the total area of each lithological class, which consists of 4,632 records associated 235 with negligible percentage values of the area (on average 0,06% of the total area of each class), was not checked.
+It is worth 236 noting (Table 3) that the Carbonate rocks class (Cr) accounts for most of the descriptions (1,155), followed by Unconsolidated 237 clastic rocks (Ucr), Alluvial and marine deposits (Al) and Siliciclastic sedimentary rocks (Ssr) which include 856, 583 and 560 238 descriptions respectively.
+However, the areal extent of these four classes (the most represented on the territory) does not reflect 239 the number of descriptions, as the most extensive class is Al (75,424.36 km2), followed by Ucr (45,764.12 km2) and then Cr 240 and Ssr (45,329.81 km2 and 34,099.68 km2, respectively).

 We checked all of the records classified as anthropogenic deposits (12 records), landslides (26 records), lakes and glaciers (10 records) (Table 3).
-Some errors inherited from compilation errors of the source dataset, also emerge from the validation as most representative (21% of the area, with respect to the total landslide class) unique descriptions are defined as "clayey and calcareous turbidites of Paleogene age".
+Some errors inherited from compilation errors of the source dataset, also emerge from the validation as classification inconsistencies.
+To give an example of this kind of errors we report a case from the landslide class, in which the most representative (21% of the area, with respect to the total landslide class) unique descriptions are defined as "clayey and calcareous turbidites of Paleogene age".
 These same polygons were, instead, correctly represented as landslides in the original geological sheet in raster format (Figure 3e).
 Wherever possible, polygons classified as landslides were manually corrected by looking at the original raster map.
 Similar errors concerning other geological descriptions were treated using the same approach.
 After validation, the final Lithological Map of Italy (LMI) was produced (Figure 2b).